Solar Battery Storage: Everything You Need to Know

 The size of a solar battery usually refers to the battery’s kilowatt-hours (kWh).
 When determining what size solar battery you need, you should consider your energy usage and the size of the solar panel system installed.

-So, if you already have an idea for your solar panel size, one way you could approximate your battery size is by calculating how much time it takes to charge the battery.
+So, if you already have an idea for your solar panel size, (for example, a 4kW solar system) one way you could approximate your battery size is by calculating how much time it takes to charge the battery.
 And vice versa to find what size solar panel to charge a specific battery size.

 As an estimate, British Gas says the average British household has 2.4 people and uses 2,900 kWh of electricity annually.
 That breaks down to approximately 7 to 8.5 kWh of electricity per day depending on the appliances you use and your energy consumption.
 Hence, if you’re looking to use your solar battery alongside the grid, then an 8kWh solar battery would be able to deliver your energy.
 However, if you’re still not sure, check out our guide titled “how many solar panels do I need in the UK?”.